bobbywong234/Aliyun-RabbitMQ-FrameWork/README.md

 Self-Developed RabbitMQ Framework includs:<br />
 consumer recevied event delegation, consumer poll, topic publish, direct publish, and fanout publish.<br /><br />
-Aliyun Authentication Code was also programmed in this example<br /><br />
+Aliyun Authentication Code was also programmed in this example at the file of RabbitMQ[2].cs<br /><br />

 All the configuration setup file was in the MQConfiguration.cs<br />
 Configuration.cs is part of code which checks application path for accessing MQ configuration string variable <br /><br />